valohai/docs/source/howto/data/tag-files.rst

     :class: tip

     * Tagging files allows you to easily find and sort data files
-    * Use can use tag names when searcing for an execution input file, or any data from your outputs
+    * You can use tag names when searching for an execution input file, or any data from your outputs
     * In addition to tags, you can send arbitrary JSON metadata to be stored with your files.

 ..